Ficool

 "This is not the place for a duel," Mother protested.
 "And Lucian has never even held a sword before."

 Father placed a reassuring hand on Mother's shoulder.
 "Let Lucian decide," he said softly.
-His eyes moved to me, curious, as if he wanted to see what I would do.
+His eyes moved to Lucian, curious, as if he wanted to see what he would do.

-I took a slow breath, cleared my thoughts, and stepped forward, meeting his gaze.
+He took a slow breath, cleared his thoughts, and stepped forward, meeting Ceil's gaze.

 Ceil's smirk widened, clearly pleased.
 "Good," he said simply, turning toward the open space in the hall.